OSgenie/ISO-PXE-server/README.md

     1. sudo apt-get install git-core
     2. git clone https://github.com/OSgenie/ISO-PXE-server.git
     3. cd ISO-PXE-server
-    4. edit settings in build.config as needed
+    4. edit settings in server.config as needed
     5. sudo ./build-ISO-to-PXE-boot-server.sh
   4. After the server is built you will need to generate the update lists based on version and architecture
     1. Goto http://192.168.11.18:9091/transmission/web/ to verify that all isos have finished downloading.
 Default user:pass is transmission:proceed